neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/04-properties-and-storage.md

 }
 ```

-We'll learn more about event notifiers in a later chaper of the guide.
+We'll learn more about event notifiers in a later chapter of the guide.